musoniusr/DhammaratoDhamma/_posts/2024-06-08-direct-path-goes-directly-to-satisfaction-the-sangha-us-119.md

 Some are really, like, when I was at Ajahn Martin, he was quite energetic.
 And then some other teachers, they just don't really say anything and they just don't do anything and they don't really care.
 But you still get, like, a wholesome sense from them.
 Like, it's still a pickup on.
 It's quite wholesome.

 It's not like, you know, it's not something negative or anything, but it's quite positive.
 It's very positive nothingness.
 Just nothing to it.
-Daniel, you also mentioned that you were worried about not making it to the meditation hall for the chanting and achan santi.
+Daniel, you also mentioned that you were worried about not making it to the meditation hall for the chanting and Ajahn santi.
 Well, he doesn't care, but I don't think he even realizes that I usually don't go because I'm too lazy, so.

 Well, you could go to the chanting because you love doing it.
 Some mornings I've had a good night of sleep, and then I'm like, oh, yeah, I can go now.
 I feel like, yeah, I can do that.
 Yeah, some mornings I really don't want to go.
 Yeah.